vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 ## Vespa HNSW-IF Experiments
 The following experiments use these fixed indexing side hyper-parameters

-- In-memory centroid indexing using `max-links-per-node: 18` and `neighbors-to-explore-at-insert: 100`.
+- In memory centroid indexing using `max-links-per-node: 18` and `neighbors-to-explore-at-insert: 100`.
 - For any given non-centroid vector index 12 closest centroid vector ids.

-### Batch Indexing performance
+### Batch indexing performance
 With the mentioned allocated resources in Vespa Cloud *perf*, indexing the *SPACEV-1B* dataset takes approximately 28 hours.
 The 200M vectors (centroids) are fed first and indexed at around 9000 puts/s into the HNSW graph content cluster.
 The remaining 800M non-centroid vectors are indexed with similar puts/s, and also search the `HNSW` index at the same rate.